njaladan/Etherball/README.md

 # Etherball 🎟
 [![Build Status](https://travis-ci.org/njaladan/Etherball.svg?branch=master)](https://travis-ci.org/njaladan/Etherball)

 Etherball is a simple lottery web app with numerical tickets and a fixed jackpot built for the Ethereum blockchain.
-I made Etherball to experiment with and get a grasp of the full-stack process behind creating Ethereum DApps.

 The current link to use Etherball is https://lottery.now.sh, though this link is subject to change.

 <p align="center">
   <img src="./img/demo.gif" height="80%" width="80%">